 After reading the Harry Potter books, we all patiently waited years and years for our own Hogwarts letter to come tumbling out of the fireplace.
 So far, we’re still waiting.

-But even if you had somehow managed to swing an invite, there’s no guarantee you would have survived your time at Hogwarts anyway – and we’re not saying that because of Lord Voldemort.
+But even if you had somehow managed to finally get an invite, there’s no guarantee you would have survived your time at Hogwarts anyway – and we’re not saying that because of Lord Voldemort.

 Even the things that were considered to be a normal part of student life at Hogwarts were, shall we say, design flaws.